 Whichever treatment you’re prescribed, you would need to take, or apply, it before you expect to have sex.

-If you’re using Priligy tablets, take one tablet about three hours earlier.
+If you’re using Priligy or Paroxetine tablets, take one tablet about three hours earlier.
 If you’re using EMLA cream, apply the prescribed amount to the underside of the head of the penis, just where it meets the shaft, about 20 minutes before sex.
 You must rinse or wipe off any remaining cream just before sex.

 Like all medicines, it’s possible that these will cause side effects.